pharo-project/pharo-potentialEnhancementLogs/Events.md

 World
 	startUp
 		createWindow
 			setup event processing.
-The event handler should be the responsibility of OSSystemWindow
+The event handler should be the responsibility of OSSystemWindow.

 Each OSWindow has the event handler as shown below.